LLNL/popclass/JOSS/paper.md

 Current microlensing software packages such as `DarkLensCode` [@Howil2024] or `PyLiMASS` [@Bachelet2024] estimate lens mass-distance constraints using microlensing event light curve and additional auxiliary information (e.g., source proper motions, distances, color, or finite source effects).
-Using axillary information makes these current methods powerful but limits them to only be effective for events with the available auxiliary data.
-Moreover, no current software tools explicitly predict lens type and always assumes a fixed Galactic model. `popclass` fills the need for a flexible microlensing classification software package that can be broadly applied to classify all events from the Vera C. Rubin Observatory and  _Nancy Grace Roman Space Telescope_ and can be used with any Galactic model in the form of a simulation.
+Using auxiliary information makes these current methods powerful but limits them to only be effective for events with the available auxiliary data.
+Moreover, no current software tools explicitly predict lens type, and they always assume a fixed Galactic model. `popclass` fills the need for a flexible microlensing classification software package that can be broadly applied to classify all events from the Vera C. Rubin Observatory and  _Nancy Grace Roman Space Telescope_ and can be used with any Galactic model in the form of a simulation.